royalgarter/ws3-fca/README.md

 - [X] Added a detection if it's locked or suspended (*will show the information about the lock/suspension*)
 - [X] Added randomUserAgent on setOptions (*experimental*)
 - [X] Added bypassRegion on setOptions (*choose between PRN, PNB, HKG, SYD, VLL, LLA, SIN..., experimental*)
-- [X] Fixed userAgent on all mqttEvents
+- [X] Added a userAgent that has a possibility for less logout on accounts (*contributor to jonellcc*)
 - [X] Tested on Mirai/Autobot (*try on Xavia or Goat*)

 > You can use cookies editor available in kiwi browser, edge and chrome extension for PC.
 We the ws3-fca team/contributors are recommending you to use the Firefox app for less logout, or use this website if you have no access on these browsers specially iOS user.
-Use [Appstate Getter here](https://joncll.serv00.net/apst.html)
+Use [Appstate Getter here](https://not-available-yet)

 # ❓ FAQ's:
 <div align="left">